Brazers commonly encounter voids in brazed joints and often wonder where they come from and how to avoid them in future brazements.

 1. Gas-bubble voids usually tend to have rounded edges, and the inside of the voids typically appear clear and shiny.

-2. Voids resulting from surface contamination can have very differing shapes and edges.
-The inside surfaces of the voids can be discolored and may show presence of residues or surface irregularities as compared to properly brazed surfaces.
-Microprobe analysis of the inside surfaces of a void can sometime pinpoint the elements present in the void to assist in determining its cause.
+2. Voids resulting from surface contamination can have very different shapes and edges.
+The inside surfaces of the voids can be discolored and may show the presence of residues or surface irregularities as compared to properly brazed surfaces.
+Microprobe analysis of the inside surfaces of a void can sometimes pinpoint the elements present in the void to assist in determining its cause.

 3. Voids resulting from poor gap clearances usually show measurable differences in the distance between the faying surfaces as compared to that of properly brazed joints in the same assembly.

 4. To prevent gas-bubble voids, be sure parts are kept very clean prior to and during brazing, and be sure temperatures used for brazing are not excessive.
 In vacuum-furnace brazing, this may also necessitate the use of a backfilling gas to build up a partial pressure in the vacuum furnace.